 We are receptive to a wide range of perspectives and methods including but not limited to empirical research, theory development, formal theoretical modeling, law, sociology, planning, and experimental methods.
 Papers presented at our previous workshops have come from a variety of disciplines including political science, economics, management, law, geography, environmental studies, and engineering.
 Papers spanning multiple disciplines are especially encouraged.

-Interested individuals are invited to submit a title and 500-word abstract before 1 February 2016.
-Abstracts should elaborate on the key contributions of the work, the stage of the work (i.e., work in progress) identify whether it is conceptual or empirical, outline the research approach that is applied, and provide detail on the current stage of the project.
-Authors should identify their position/affiliation and who will present at the workshop if the paper is accepted.
-Applicants will be notified whether their paper is accepted for presentation at the workshop by 15 February 2016.
-Successful applicants will then have until 15 March 2016 to register for the workshop.
+Interested individuals are invited to submit a title and 500-word abstract before 1 February 2017.
+Abstracts should elaborate on the key contributions of the work, the stage of the work (i.e., work in progress), identify whether it is conceptual or empirical, and outline the research approach that is applied.
+Authors should identify their position and affiliation and who will present at the workshop if the paper is accepted.
+Applicants will be notified whether their paper is accepted for presentation at the workshop by 15 February 2017.
+Successful applicants will then have until 15 March 2017 to register for the workshop.
 Failure to register by this time may mean that their acceptance will be withdrawn, and that their paper slot may be offered to another applicant.

 While paper presenters are not obliged to produce a complete, written paper for the workshop, they are expected to make a presentation using slides and/or a handout.
 All presenters will be encouraged to submit their materials (e.g., their slides) to the workshop organizers no later than one week after the workshop’s conclusion, so that they may be shared on the ONSEP website.